jmriff/Cpp-AI-library/README.md

 Installation
 ------------

-To install library, just run the install.sh script, and it will compile the file and install it on to your system, so when you use it, just add -lAI as a compiler flag.
+To install library, just run the install.sh script or Linux, and the install.bat script for Windows, and it will compile the file and install it on to your system, so when you use it, just add -lAI as a compiler flag.

 Example compilation:
 g++ example.cpp -o example -lAI